SAP-samples/abap-cheat-sheets/06_Dynamic_Programming.md

 "... using the cl_abap_typedescr=>describe_by_data method.
 "In this case, the data objects are provided.
-"The examples cover an elementary data object, a structure and and "internal table.
+"The examples cover an elementary data object, a structure and an "internal table.
 DATA elemdobj TYPE elemtype.
 DATA strucdobj TYPE structype.